Sometimes science gets things wrong…

 Fat to include when trying to conceive: monounsaturated fats and polyunsaturated fats (predominantly omega-3 fatty acids).

-Okay, we’ve reached the end of the story on fats (for now at least).
-Check out the next post in the series – Protein and Fertility.
+Okay, we’ve reached the end of the story on dietary fats.
+Check out the next post in the Decoding the Fertility Diet mini-series – Protein and Fertility.

 Always evidence-based.
 Always actionable.